heymikehaynes/crashthearcade/content/blog/2024/nadella-gets-a-raise-employees-are-shown-the-door.md

 > Microsoft boss Satya Nadella's total pay package increased by 63% this fiscal year, reaching $79.1 million. \[...\] However, Microsoft has been hit with massive waves of layoffs this year with over 2,500 jobs lost.

-This is a complete failure by leadership at one of the biggest companies in the world.
+This is a complete failure of leadership at one of the biggest companies in the world.
 Guy should be ashamed of himself.